 Indeed, our use of the future tense is merely gentle reminder to the more recalcitrant of our readers to the fact that the new Negro is already doing these things.
 The new Negro is not a man of tomorrow.
 He is a man of today.

-The old-time Negro was in some things a child with many endearing ways.
-Even his faults were mostly childish ones, easy to chuckle over, easy to forgive.
+The old-time Negro was in some things a child with many endearing ways Even his faults were mostly childish ones, easy to chuckle over, easy to forgive.
 The new Negro is growing up.
 Maybe he is not fully grown, but he has grown amazingly.

 A vast deal of foolishness has been uttered about equality.
-The Negro is different: If he weren't, there would be no problem and no argument.
+The Negro is different.
+If he weren't there would be no problem and no argument.
 It is silly to say he isn't.
-The equality that the Negro is entitled to is the equality of opportunity.
-How high he will reach, given the same level to stand on, is something else.
-Some will reach high; some will grovel in the dirt.
+The quality that the Negro is entitled to is the equality of opportunity.
+How high he will reach given the same level to stand on,, is something else.
+Some will reach high some will grovel in the dirt.

 It has been so with others, and it will be so with him.

 Soberly, justly and with all kindliness of spirit, the white man is going to have to make over the ground rules of living together.
-Quietly, patiently, with all the dignity of his soul, the black man is going to have to wait while the white man does make over those ground rules.
+Quietly, patiently, with all the dignity of his soul, the black man is going to have to wait while the white man does make over those grounds rules.
+Civilization is the over-all process by which rules come nearer and nearer, by slow stages or violent jerks, to justice and peace and public order.
+Our Negro citizens must be patient, tolerant, and try to understand that, no matter how irksome some forms of injustice or inequality may seem, that there cannot possibly be an overnight transformation.